 WHY HERE?
 These fun beach huts were added to the St Moritz hotel just last year.
 ‘There are rooms at the back of the hotel that don’t have a balcony, and we wanted to make sure all our guests had somewhere to sit outside,’ explains guest host Britt Loe.
 The huts overlook the fantastic Cornish coastline on one side, and the hotel’s outdoor pool on the other.

 WHAT CAN I SEE AND DO?
 This is a family-friendly hotel.
 They run a Kids’ Club in the holidays, so you can disappear off to the gorgeous on-site Cowshed Spa whilst your children are entertained.
 Alternatively, treat yourself to a great meal in either of the hotel’s two restaurants.

 CAN I SLEEP OVER?
 In your room, not in the hut.

 WHAT DOES IT COST?
-King rooms with their own private beach hut access start at £160 per night, and include room, hut, breakfast and access to the spa.
+King or twin rooms start at £160 per night, and include room, hut, breakfast and access to the spa.

 HOW DO I BOOK?
 Visit stmoritzhotel.co.uk or call 01208 862242.

 BEACH SIDE, Dunster Beach, North Somerset